<< EMOTIONS: KEY MOTIVATION: >>

 This reaction is so intense that it involves the whole body.

-Adrenaline is released into the blood increasing the heart rate and blood
+Adrenaline is released into the blood increasing the heart rate and

 pressure.
-Blood circulation increases to the muscles in preparation for
+Blood circulation increases to the muscles in preparation

 muscle activity and decreases to the skin to lessen the chance of bleeding

 from surface wounds.
 There is also decreased sensitivity to pain.
-All of your
+All

 body's resources are mobilized to prepare to survive the threat.